skorobogatydmitry/mpl-interpreter/README.md

 # Builtin functions and data types

 Strings, Vectors and functions like `len(...)`, `sizeof(...)` are useful... and yet missing in the interpreter.
 Adding a type / fn pierces all 3 blocks built: lexer, parser and evaluator.
+**Builtin functions** are pre-defined and provided along with an interpreter.
+They gets executed by the host language, which is rust.
+They appear on the evaluation phase.

 # The alt module ?